Blazing Arrows - A Traditional Quilt Block with Modern Appeal

 Create this traditional block using only two fabrics.
 The high contrast between light and dark colors makes for a stunning graphic design.
 The block also goes by the name Blazing Arrow Point.
 Let's get sewing!

-blazing arrows quilt block
+blazing arrow quilt block

 Fabric Requirements for a 12" Finished Blazing Arrows Quilt Block: